captainqwerty/Write-Log/README.md

 $Log = [WriteLog]::New("C:\Example\mylog.log")

-$Log.AddInfo("Something occured that was wroth making an info log about")
+$Log.AddInfo("Something occurred that was worth making an info log about")
 $Log.AddError("There was a huge error!")
-$Log.AddWarning("Oh dear I should really warn you about this!")
+$Log.AddWarning("Oh dear, I should really warn you about this!")
 $Log.AddEntry("Testing","Test Severity") #This method is hidden but can be used for custom severities
 ```
 The below example shows having mutliple Write-Log objects to store different types or log enteries in different logs.